Startups Weekly: YC grad Revel’s plan to connect women over 50 – TechCrunch

 Y Combinator’s latest batch concluded two months ago, which means my inbox is beginning to fill with pitches from companies ready to talk about the first rounds of fundraising.
 We’ve profiled many of the companies already, like Tandem, Narrator, SannTek Labs and more to come.

 This week, I have some notes on Revel, a recent grad from the hot accelerator network that plans to create a nationwide subscription-based network tailored to women over the age of 50.
-The startup’s founders, Harvard Business School graduates Lisa Marron and Alexa Wahl, say there are no good existing options in the market to help women in this demographic foster new relationships.
+The startup’s founders, Harvard Business School graduates Lisa Marrone and Alexa Wahr, say there are no good existing options in the market to help women in this demographic foster new relationships.

 Women 50 years and older can become a member of Revel.
 For now, the service is free, though the company plans to charge a $100 annual fee in the coming months.
 Currently, Revel’s community includes 500 women.
 With a $2.5 million funding led by Forerunner Ventures’ Kirsten Green, the small team plans to expand within the Bay Area.
 They said they won’t begin establishing Revel outside the region until they raise a Series A.